"Your first actions should deny victory to the enemy.

 Successful people are not gifted from birth.
 They are ordinary people who developed a very specific set of skills.
 Success requires a least a little skill in nine different areas.
 Read more about these nine skills.

-Sun Tzu's Art of War Rule Book is the culmination of over a decade of work.
+Sun Tzu's Art of War Play Book is the culmination of over a decade of work.
 It breaks down Sun Tzu's verses into a series of step-by-step warrior's rules.
 It was developed over the years by the Institute's multiple award-winning author and founder, Gary Gagliardi.
-Read more about the Rule Book.
+Read more about the Play Book.

 Sun Tzu's book is one of the most valuable works in human history.
 It is also one of the most difficult to understand.
 Much of Sun Tzu's writing is based on concepts in traditional Chinese science and philosophy with which modern readers are unfamiliar.
 Read more about the keys to Sun Tzu.